rosty-git/cloudformation-shipa/cluster/README.md

-# Shipa::Framework::Item
+# Shipa::Cluster::Item

 Congratulations on starting development!

 Next steps:

-1. Populate the JSON schema describing your resource, `shipa-framework-item.json`
+1. Populate the JSON schema describing your resource, `shipa-cluster-item.json`
 2. The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Make.
    You can also do this manually with the following command: `cfn-cli generate`